 Researchers race to pin down characteristics of novel coronavirus, including the incubation period.
 It’s said to vary between patients, but 0-14 days represents the current official estimated range with most people developing symptoms 5-6 days after infection.
-However, the exact figure may still be a moving target with reports of possible outliers where incubation may have taken up to 27 days.
+However, there have reports of possible outliers where incubation may have taken up to 27 days.

 What are the symptoms?

-In a review of cases in Canada, PHAC says commonly reported symptoms include cough (78 per cent), chills (51 per cent) and fever (49 per cent).
+In a review of cases in Canada, PHAC says the most commonly reported symptoms include cough (74 per cent), headache (57 per cent) and weakness (55 per cent).

 In a review of more than 55,000 confirmed cases in China, the WHO reported that signs of COVID-19 ranged from no symptoms (asymptomatic) to severe pneumonia.
 The most common symptoms recorded were fever (87.9 per cent), dry cough (67.7 per cent), fatigue (38.1 per cent), sputum, or phlegm production (33.4 per cent), shortness of breath (18.6 per cent) and sore throat (13.9 per cent ).
 Nasal congestion, however, was rare (4.8 per cent).

-Loss of taste and smell is also now being reported as possible symptoms.
+Loss of taste and smell are also now being reported as possible symptoms.

 How does it spread?

 Coronaviruses are zoonotic, which means they can pass from animals to humans.
-Similar to SARS, the novel coronavirus can also pass from human to human, most often through respiratory droplets spread by sneezing and coughing, but also by touching something with the virus on it, then touching your mouth, nose or eyes before washing your hands.
+Similar to SARS, the novel coronavirus can also pass from human to human, most often through respiratory droplets spread by sneezing and coughing or even laughing but also by touching something with the virus on it, then touching your mouth, nose or eyes before washing your hands.

-Chinese researchers have reported fecal-oral transmission is also possible, warning medical workers to protect themselves against vomit and feces from infected patients.
+Chinese researchers reported fecal-oral transmission was also possible, warning medical workers to protect themselves against vomit and feces from infected patients.
 Chinese health authorities urged vigilance by washing hands frequently, especially if citizens had mildly ill family members at home with them.

 Airborne spread is not believed to be a major driver of transmission, according to the WHO.